Skip to content

 Leetcode Reverse Pairs problem solution

-In this Leetcode Reverse Pairs problem solution Given an integer array nums, return the number of reverse pairs in the array.
+In this Leetcode Reverse Pairs problem solution, we have given an integer array nums, return the number of reverse pairs in the array.

 A reverse pair is a pair (i, j) where 0 <= i < j < nums.length and nums[i] > 2 * nums[j].